Queen Street (Toronto)

-Queen Street is a major east-west thoroughfare in Toronto, Ontario, Canada.
+Queen Street is a major east–west thoroughfare in Toronto, Ontario, Canada.
 It extends from Roncesvalles Avenue and King Street in the west to Victoria Park Avenue in the east.
-Queen Street was the cartographic baseline for the original east-west avenues of Toronto's and York County's grid pattern of major roads.
+Queen Street was the cartographic baseline for the original east–west avenues of Toronto's and York County's grid pattern of major roads.
 The western section of Queen (sometimes simply referred to as "Queen West") is a centre for Canadian broadcasting, music, fashion, performance, and the visual arts.
-Over the past twenty-five years, Queen West has become an international arts centre and a tourist attraction in Toronto.